QMCPACK/qmcpack_workshop_2019/day2_nexus/pyscf/02_pyscf_diamond_dft/README.rst

 Similar to the prior example, information regarding the atoms, basisset and pseudopotentials are populated into ``cell``.
-An important addition is the ``kpts`` array, which holds an explicit list of primitive cell k-points for the DFT calculation (just Gamma in this case).
+An important addition is the ``kpts`` array, which holds an explicit list of primitive cell k-points for the HF calculation (just Gamma in this case).
 This will be more important in later examples where we will add QMC calculations for a supercell.

-For the PySCF B3LYP total energy for the diamond primitive cell, you should get something very similar to the following:
+For the PySCF RHF total energy for the diamond primitive cell, you should get something very similar to the following:

 .. code-block:: bash

-  >tail -n1 runs/diamond_pp_dft_gamma/scf.out
+  >tail -n1 runs/diamond_pp_hf_gamma/scf.out

-  converged SCF energy = -10.3151528665386
+  converged SCF energy = -10.2472172154513

 In the next example we will return to the water molecule, but now with the necessary additional steps to perform VMC with QMCPACK.